Azure-Samples/azure-cosmos-cassandra-extensions-java-sample-v4/README.md

       password = ${AZURE_COSMOS_CASSANDRA_PASSWORD}
     }
     ```

-    By default <JAVA_HOME>/jre/lib/security/cacerts will be used for the SSL keystore, and default password 'changeit' will be used - see `src/test/java/com/microsoft/azure/cosmosdb/cassandra/util/CassandraUtils.java`.

 1. Now find the `basic` configuration section within `application.conf`.
 Replace the `AZURE_COSMOS_CASSANDRA_GLOBAL_ENDPOINT` environment variable referenced in the `contact-points` parameter with the `CONTACT POINT` value from "connection string" tab in Azure portal: